ualsg/ualsg.netlify.app/content/opportunities/application-guide.md

 {{< spoiler text="After I finish a PhD or postdoc at NUS, what are my career opportunities?" >}}
-That much depends on your profile and experience, but we don't see these positions constrained to an academic future.
+That much depends on your profile, accomplishments, and experience.
+Academia tends to be the desired path of those who do a PhD and/or postdoc (and NUS is a highly reputable university, which helps in getting a job elsewhere afterwards), but we don't see these positions constrained to an academic future.
 Developing expertise in a particular niche and transferrable skills makes you attractive also to government agencies, national institutes, and industry.
 You could also think about starting a company, NUS offers some support for startups.
-Our alumni have ended up in decent places after working with us.
+Our alumni have ended up in decent places, including faculty positions, after working with us.
 Further, consulting is also another viable path.
 {{< /spoiler >}}